 What does the current federal budget and debt look like?

 In 2018, the federal government spent $4.1 trillion while it took in just $3.3 trillion in revenue, leaving a budget deficit of almost $800 billion [PDF].
 According to the Congressional Budget Office (CBO), a nonpartisan government agency, most of the federal budget goes toward entitlement programs, such as Social Security, Medicare, and Medicaid.
 Unlike discretionary spending, which Congress must authorize each year through the appropriations process, entitlements are mandatory spending, which is automatic unless Congress alters the underlying legislation.
 In the 2017 fiscal year, the most recent for which the CBO has provided its detailed breakdown, only thirty percent of federal spending went toward discretionary spending programs, with defense spending taking up roughly half that.

 Debt held by the public—the measure of how much the government owes to outside investors—stands at $15.3 trillion.
 It has nearly doubled since 2007, rising from about 40 percent to nearly 80 percent of GDP.
 (Counting intragovernmental debt, or debts owed by one U.S. government agency to another, brings the total to more than $20 trillion, more than 120 percent of GDP.)

 Where is the debt headed?

-The Congressional Budget Office (CBO), a nonpartisan government agency, projects that annual deficits will breach the $1 trillion mark again by 2020 and continue indefinitely under the current tax and spending regime.
+The CBO projects that annual deficits will breach the $1 trillion mark again by 2020 and remain above that level indefinitely under the current tax and spending regime.
 On this steep trajectory, the publicly held U.S. debt will nearly double to $29 trillion over the next decade.
 This would bring the number close to 100 percent of GDP, a level not reached since 1946.

 What are the primary drivers of future debt?